-Campus Disability Resource Center
+Campus Disability Resource Center (CDRC)

-Persons who wish to request disability-related accommodations should contact the Campus Disability Resource Center, 707-826-4678 (voice) or sdrc@humboldt.edu.
+Persons who wish to request disability-related accommodations should contact the Campus Disability Resource Center in Library 005, by phone at 707-826-4678, or by email at student504@humboldt.edu.
 Disability accommodations must be pre-approved by the Campus Disability Resource Center.